sk-pathak/retape_ai/README.md

-# Voicemail Greeting End Detector

-> **Task Assignment**: Detect the optimal moment to drop a compliant voicemail message after a customer's greeting ends.
+# BeepBreak

-A real-time audio processing system that identifies when a voicemail greeting ends by fusing beep detection, silence analysis, and speech-to-text signals.
+BeepBreak is a real-time audio processing system that identifies when a voicemail greeting ends by fusing beep detection, silence analysis, and speech-to-text signals.
 Built for production-like streaming scenarios where audio arrives chunk-by-chunk.

 ## Problem Summary